sherzberg/twitter-stream-learning/readme.md

 This project was created using these versions.
 It may work with newer versions.
 I'll upgrade when I get a chance.

+**NOTE**

+I have only tested this running this with a full Ubuntu host with docker installed.
+I have no clue if boot2docker or dvm will work.
+Mostly because I always use fully mapped ports and shared volumes.

 Running
 -------